 The Sheep Fiends are simply the best group of musicians that I know.

-I feel blessed to have the ongoing opportunity to make so much music with
+I feel truly blessed to have the ongoing opportunity to make so much music

 attempt to recalibrate a balance, demonstrating a more social approach to

-of the immediate, transient and spontaneous subconscious into a modern form.
+sense of the immediate, transient and spontaneous subconscious into a

-the freedoms provided when it is possible to inexpensively record and share
+makes it easier to inexpensively record and share music.

 I do not find it surprising that a band like The Sheep Fiends came from